 We were sitting there enjoying our bowl of tasty olives that come as our tapas with the beers.
 When some white-haired fellow started talking to us.
 The girls were distracted by two small kittens playing at the place next door so Alan chatted the guy up.
 Turns out he owned the place and we got invited back to the restaurant that night at the rear of the place.
 We didn’t even know it was there.
 We had a great evening with some ladies from California we had shared a bunk room a week or two earlier.
 Our host showed up many times to make sure we were doing well.
 I think it was one of our better meals.
 Michelle remembers it as the place where the Flan for dessert came out of a can.

 These are the moments the Camino are made up of.
 Lots of strangers you feel like you have known for years sharing meals and stories.
 Unfortunately, it was the last meal we spent with our friends from Reno / France.
 They didn’t stay in Atapuerca and we bussed forward to make up some time and let Michelle’s feet heal once we reached Burgos.
 I’m glad that last evening and meal holds some great memories.

-In this photo, I fixed the exposure and adjusted the shadows, contrast, and vibrancy.
+In this cover photo, I fixed the exposure and adjusted the shadows, contrast, and vibrancy.
 The adjustment made the sky the color of blue I remember and the clouds pop.
 It also doesn’t hurt my preference for this photo that it has a San Miguel sign.
 It was my fav.
 Spanish beer and a constant source of enjoyment. 😉